FRANCIS WILFRID OSBORN

 The November 1926 parish magazine carried Osborn’s resignation letter, which explained that he had not wished to ruin Michaelmas that year by announcing it any earlier.
 It also stated “For a long time past I have been feeling that the strain of keeping up the standard of work as it should be kept up was proving too much for me, and I am sure that in the best interest of the parish it is time for me now to make way for a younger priest.”
 All but one and a half of his thirty years in the London diocese had been at St Michael’s.
 In January 1927 a farewell letter from Fr Osborn appeared in the magazine, whilst the following month’s issue stated his wife had been given a handbag as a parting gift.

-His later roles were as Honorary Chaplain to Bishop of Glasgow (1921-29) and as Vicar of Newland and Warden of Beauchamp Almshouses in Worcester Diocese (1929-38).
-The 1940 edition of Crockfords states his address was Matching Green, Harlow, Essex, so it seems he had retired by that point.
+His later roles were as Honorary Chaplain to Bishop of Glasgow (1921-29) and as Vicar of Newland and Vicar-Warden of Beauchamp Almshouses in Worcester Diocese (1929-38) – at the latter he is mainly remembered for his lack of enthusiasm for plainsong and the choir school, where he stopped the choristers’ annual Christmas tea, filled in their swimming pool and enforced strict discipline.
+He left the post in 1938 and the 1940 edition of Crockfords states his address was Matching Green, Harlow, Essex.